Healthy Schools and Indoor Air Quality

 - Ensure proper maintenance of the school's HVAC system to promote ventilation.

 - Install and regularly replace filters (high efficiency, if possible).

 - Install carbon monoxide detectors, especially near combustion sources (e.g., boilers, stoves, hot water heaters).

 - Be sure to consider indoor air quality in the design of a new school building.

 - Read the Ensure Good Ventilation component of EPA's model school environmental health program with actions for schools to improve the quality of indoor air.

 EPA and Federal Partners

-- EPA's Energy Savings Plus Health: IAQ Guidelines for School Building Upgrades equips school districts to integrate indoor air quality protections into school energy efficiency retrofits and other building upgrade projects.
+- Energy Savings Plus Health: IAQ Guidelines for School Building Upgrades by EPA equips school districts to integrate indoor air quality protections into school energy efficiency retrofits and other building upgrade projects.
 The guidelines help school districts starting the building retrofit process to optimize energy efficiency upgrades without compromising occupant health.

 - Indoor Air Quality Scientific Findings Resource Bank summarizes scientific knowledge about the relationships between people's health and productivity and indoor air conditions or associated building characteristics in which the people work or reside.
 The Resource Bank is run by the Lawrence Berkeley National Laboratory Indoor Environment Group and is funded through an interagency agreement with EPA.

-- EPA's School IAQ Assessment mobile app provides schools and school districts with strategies for addressing critical building-related environmental health issues such as ventilation, cleaning and maintenance, environmental asthma triggers, radon, and integrated pest management.
+- School IAQ Assessment mobile app by EPA provides schools and school districts with strategies for addressing critical building-related environmental health issues such as ventilation, cleaning and maintenance, environmental asthma triggers, radon, and integrated pest management.
 The app complements existing indoor air quality management programs and can be used as the central tracking mechanism to organize building assessments and prioritize improvements.